Hartogs number

-The existence of the Hartogs number was proved by Friedrich Hartogs in 1915, using Zermelo set theory alone (that is, without using the axiom of choice, or the later-introduced Replacement schema of Zermelo-Fraenkel set theory).
+The existence of the Hartogs number was proved by Friedrich Hartogs in 1915, using Zermelo set theory alone (that is, without using the axiom of choice or the later-introduced replacement schema of ZF).
+Since Zermelo set theory does not have canonical representatives for ordinal numbers, in Hartogs's result α is allowed to be any well-ordered set with the appropriate order type, and this result can be proved without the replacement schema.
+In the usual ZF formalization, the replacement schema is needed to convert this well-ordered set to its von Neumann ordinal.